Red Hot Chili Peppers: Vocals and instrumentation

-Frusciante's musical style has evolved over the course of his career.
-His guitar playing employs melody and emotion rather than virtuosity.
+Frusciante's guitar playing style has evolved over the course of his career, with a technique that employs melody and emotion rather than virtuosity.
 Although virtuoso influences can be heard throughout his career, he has said that he often minimizes this.
-Frusciante brought a melodic and textured sound, notably on Californication, By the Way and Stadium Arcadium (2006).
+Frusciante brought a melodic and textured sound, notably on Californication, By the Way, and Stadium Arcadium (2006).
 This contrasts with his earlier abrasive approach in Mother's Milk, as well as his dry, funky and more docile arrangements on Blood Sugar Sex Magik.
 On Californication and By the Way, Frusciante derived the technique of creating tonal texture through chord patterns from post-punk guitarist Vini Reilly of the Durutti Column, and bands such as Fugazi and the Cure.
-On By the Way, he wanted people to be able to sing the lead guitar part, influenced by John McGeoch of Siouxsie and the Banshees, Johnny Marr of the Smiths and Bernard Sumner of Joy Division.
-He initially wanted this album to be composed of "these punky, rough songs", drawing inspiration from early punk artists such as the Germs and the Damned.
-However, this was discouraged by producer Rick Rubin, and he instead built upon Californication's melodically driven style.
+On By the Way, he wanted people to be able to sing the lead guitar part, influenced by John McGeoch of Siouxsie and the Banshees, Johnny Marr of the Smiths, and Bernard Sumner of Joy Division.
+He initially wanted this album to be composed of "these punky, rough songs", drawing inspiration from early punk artists such as the Germs and the Damned, an English band.
+However, that was discouraged by Rubin, the producer.
+Instead he built on Californication's melodically driven style.
 During the recording of Stadium Arcadium (2006), he moved away from his new-wave influences and concentrated on emulating flashier guitar players such as Hendrix and Van Halen.
-Navarro brought his own sound to the band during his tenure, with his style based on heavy metal, progressive rock and psychedelia.
+Navarro brought his own sound to the band during his tenure, with his style based on heavy metal, progressive rock, and psychedelia.

 Flea's bass guitar style can be considered an amalgamation of funk, psychedelic, punk, and hard rock.
 The groove-heavy melodies, played through either finger-picking or slapping, contributed to their signature style.
 While Flea's slap bass style was prominent in earlier albums, albums after Blood Sugar Sex Magik have more melodic and funk-driven bass lines.
 He has also used double stops on some newer songs.
 Flea's bass playing has changed considerably throughout the years.
 When he joined Fear, his technique centered largely around traditional punk-rock bass lines.
 However, he changed this style when the Red Hot Chili Peppers formed.
 He began to incorporate a "slap" bass style that drew influence largely from Bootsy Collins.
 Blood Sugar Sex Magik saw a notable shift in style as it featured none of his signature technique but focused more on traditional and melodic roots.
 His intellectual beliefs as a musician also shifted: "I was trying to play simply on Blood Sugar Sex Magik because I had been playing too much prior to that, so I thought, 'I've really got to chill out and play half as many notes'.
 When you play less, it's more exciting—there's more room for everything.
 If I do play something busy, it stands out, instead of the bass being a constant onslaught of notes.
 Space is good."